 Firstly, if your device’s output is V ( Voltage), the AC Adapter should also have an input of V. Secondly, check for the mAh.
 The adapter should always be able to provide mAh that is more or equal to the device.
 If the adapter’s features do not match the laptop’s requirements, it might be causing the problem.

 6. Check to See If Your DC jack is the Problem

-To do this, you will need a a digital multimeter.
+To do this, you will need a digital multimeter.
 To start, flip your laptop so that the bottom faces up.
 Now, unscrew and remove the lid, which will expose the laptop’s components.
-Start by removing the battery and plugging in a compatible working AC Adapter.
+Next, start by removing the battery and plugging in a compatible working AC Adapter.